vicenterocha/rust-me/README.md

 # rust-me

-My first steps with Rust.
+Decided to embark on a journey to learn [Rust](https://www.rust-lang.org).
+This repo will log my first steps.

+For now starting with the more [interactive version](https://rust-book.cs.brown.edu/) of the [The Book](https://doc.rust-lang.org/book/).

-## Structure
+### 1. Structure

 - rust_book: Following the [Interactive Rust Book](https://rust-book.cs.brown.edu/)